 Configurables that affect the server

-Use the p4 configure to set or unset configurables that affect a Helix Core server.
+Use p4 configure to set or unset configurables that affect a Helix Server.
 These configurables are also described in p4 help configurables.
-For more information on the options you have in setting server configurables and on order of precedence, see the description of p4 configure.
+For more information on options for setting server configurables and their order of precedence, see p4 configure.